 Pumpkin is delicious and nutritious, both for people and dogs.
 Moderation is still important, though.
 Too much of anything is never a good thing, including a vitamin and fibre rich food like pumpkin.
 I like to chop and cook entire pumpkins for frozen storage.
 It’s easy and efficient to consolidate the prep and then have ready-use cooked pumpkin on hand.
 Alternatively, when you’re cooking for a meal, you can prep extra or save the leftovers as long as they’re unseasoned.

 Making Quick and Easy Mini Training Treats

 One of my new favourite tools in the dog treat kitchen is my set of small circle plunger cutters.
-They make super quick work of cutting small treats.
+They make quick work of cutting small treats.
 You can buy similar cutters from baking supply stores, in the baking and cake decoration section of large craft stores, on from an online retailer.
 They’re usually inexpensive and may be individual or part of a set.
 Shop around for size you like at a good price.
 Check out the plunger cutters on Amazon (affiliate link) for product examples and ideas.
-See our simple shortcuts for making baked dog treats in any size for more ideas.
+See our shortcuts for making baked dog treats for more ideas.

 Pumpkin and Salmon Dog Treat Recipe

 Easy Homemade Baked Biscuit/Cookie Style Pumpkin and Salmon Dog Treats

 - 1 large tin of water-packed salmon (my tin was 210g)

 - Approximately 1+1/4 to 1+1/2 cups of brown rice flour, plus additional flour for rolling